ghiscoding/slickgrid-universal/README.md

 1. pnpm installation

-This project uses [pnpm workspaces](https://pnpm.io/workspaces), you can install pnpm by picking 1 of these 2 choices:
+This project uses [pnpm workspaces](https://pnpm.io/workspaces), you can install pnpm by choosing 1 of these 2 choices:

 a. following their [installation](https://pnpm.io/installation)